caraya/xml-workflow/converting-to-html-pdf.md

 To convert our XML into other formats we will use XSL Transformations (also known as XSLT) [version 2](http://www.w3.org/TR/xslt) (a W3C standard) and [version 3](http://www.w3.org/TR/xslt-30/) (a W3C last call draft recommendation) where appropriate.

-XSLT is a functional language designer to transform XML into other markup vocabularies.
+XSLT is a functional language designed to transform XML into other markup vocabularies.
 It defines template rules that match elements in your source document and processing them to convert them to the target vocabulary.

 In the XSLT example below, we do the following: